 There is no one way to do it, though folks who meal prep follow one or more of the following methods –

-- Condiment prep – Make base sauces such as curry sauce or tikka masala, chutneys, nut butter, ginger garlic paste, hummus, etc over the weekend.
+- Condiment prep – Over the weekend, make base sauces such as curry sauce or tikka masala, chutneys, nut butter, ginger garlic paste, hummus, etc.,

 - Mix and match – Batch cook ingredients and use them to create different meals.